mansha99/laravel-monolith/README.md

 Better Laravel monoliths: Keep it loosely coupled, Keep it layered, Provide separation of concerns.

+## Discussion

+Every customer comes up with at least three basic demands: " I want my App to be scalable, maintainable and reliable".
+What does it mean ?
+Scalability is the ability of an Application to ensure quality and efficiency under growing load and users, thus ensuring user experience.
+Maintainability is the ability of an Application to fix bugs and defects, allowing updates and modifications with ease.
+It is possible if App allows a component to be replaced or modified without modifying the remaining system.
+Reliability is the ability of an App to recover from failures, faults and exceptions thus ensuring availability, integrity and security.
+"Initially user registration appears to work well, it was fast and responsive, and now we have issues.
+It is taking a lot of time.
+Sometimes it seems to be dead.
+Our traffic has yet not grown considerably, but we are getting performance bottlenecks"
+"What else?"
+"Our new developer is finding it difficult to detect bottlenecks and other issues.
+Adding new features or updating existing once is taking a lot of time.
+Earlier it was not the case"
+"Oh, so you are stuck in Big Ball of Mud "
+"What does it mean?"
+"Unregulated growth, and repeated, expedient repairs" "?"
+"We tried to put everything in a single place.
+We provided no separation of concerns" "Please explain further"
+"We were supposed to separate concerns like validation, database access, presentation and transformation.
+We should redesign our App to implement layered Architecture"
+"But another guy was suggesting microservices to me.
+Should we not be doing that ?"
+"Microservices are awesome, and make sense when we want to design an enterprise application catering to hundreds and thousands of users.
+Such apps should decouple their business logic using domain driven design.
+At this stage it is advisable to go with a layered monolith.
+Later on we will use Strangler pattern to move from monolith to microservices"
+"Ok let's start designing better monolith"

 ---

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>